Advanced usage#

 Caching pre-compilation and warmup effects#

-For some solvers, such as solver relying on just-in-time compilation with
+For some solvers, such as solvers relying on just-in-time compilation with

 numba